 - These activities have created approximately 300 job opportunities.

-- We have given more than 500 consultancies to companies, students, starters, and other parties.
-This includes the coupling of clients and customers, job seekers and employers, peers to one another, companies searching for legal experts, students looking for internships, and so forth.
+- We connected hundreds of companies, students, starters, and other parties.
+This includes the matchmaking of clients and customers, job seekers and employers, peers to one another, companies searching for legal experts, students looking for internships, and so forth.

-- We additionally organize masterclasses, game jams, showcases, and workshops.
+- We organized many masterclasses, game jams, showcases, and workshops.

 What other things has Dutch Game Garden accomplished?

-- Dutch Game Garden is a key founder of the Dutch sector association of the games industry, the Dutch Games Association.
+- Dutch Game Garden is a key founder of the Dutch Games Association.

-- We are also one of the parties responsible for Dutch sector presence at international trade fairs over the last few years.
+- We are one of the parties responsible for Dutch game industry presence at international trade fairs.

-- We also regularly educate and inform various dignitaries, such as the Prime Minister, royal commissioners, mayors, international delegations of ambassadors, journalists, researchers, and of course companies.
+- We also regularly educate and inform various dignitaries, such as the Prime Minister, royal commissioners, mayors, international delegations of ambassadors, journalists, researchers, and companies.

 - We have launched our own online video courses about game business for starting game developers and students, which you can learn more about here.